StackStorm/st2/docs/actions.md

 #### Picking an action runner
 The environment in which the action runs is specified by the runner.
 Currently the system provides the following runners:

-1. shell : This is the local runner.
+1. run-local : This is the local runner.
-2. remote-exec-sysuser : This is a remote runner.
+2. run-remote : This is a remote runner.
+3. http-runner : This is a http runner.

 Runners come with their own set of input parameters and when an action picks a runner_type it also inherits the runner parameters.

 ### Specific about the runners
 Each runner has intrinsic behaviors which are important to understand as an action author.

-#### shell runner
+#### run-local runner
 The shell runner is identified by the literal 'shell'.
 It always executes the action locally i.e. on the box that runs the Stanley components under the user that runs the components.

 Parameters provided by this runner are as follows: